When you visit South Africa, don’t be confused about the robots in the road.

 South African English vs. American English: 17 Phrases Compared

-If you enjoying learning these words, keep the local language learning going with FluentU.
+If you enjoy learning these words, keep the local language learning going with FluentU.
 FluentU provides real-world videos, like movie trailers, music videos, inspiring talks and more, transformed into personalized language lessons.
 There are videos from across the English-speaking world.

 Every video comes with interactive subtitles, flashcards, vocabulary lists and fun quizzes so you naturally learn new words while you watch.
 You’ll find many different types of English in the FluentU English video library.
 There are also programs for eight other world languages—and you can practice multiple languages from the same FluentU account.